 A Good Habit

 Nevertheless, defragmenting disks regularly is good practice because it reduces wear and tear on the drive mechanism.
-In addition, should the hard disk ever crash and you did not back up important files, data recovery experts will tell you that a defragged disk is much easier to restore.
+In addition, should the hard disk ever crash and important files were not backed up, data recovery experts can restore a defragged disk more easily.

 Before and After

-This Diskeeper example shows the fragmented files (in red) before defragging and the results below.
-Diskeeper can be set up to defrag the disk whenever the machine is idle.
-As soon as the user clicks the mouse or presses a key, the defragging is suspended.
+This Diskeeper example, now DymaxIO, shows the fragmented files (in red) before defragging and the results below.
+This utility can be set up to defrag the disk whenever the machine is idle.
+As soon as the user clicks the mouse or presses a key, defragging is suspended.